Dayn9/dayn9.github.io/_posts/projects/2020-01-25-course-load.markdown

 ---
 layout: post
 title:  "Course Load"
+description: "An android app for recording and managing homework assignments created using Unity's UI system and C#.
+I use this app daily to manage keep all my upcoming assignments in one place"
 date:   2020-01-25 11:15:33 -0400
 tags: [C#, Unity, UI]
 categories: [projects]
-image: /media/Project/CourseLoad/CourseLoadLogo.png
+category: Personal
+banner_preview: preview-wip.png
+banner_image: banner-wip.png
 ---

-An android app for recording and managing homework assignments created using Unity's UI system and C#.
-I use this app daily to manage keep all my upcoming assignments in one place

 <!--more-->